VET Program Approval and Maintenance Procedure

 2. Data Analysis and Reporting may assist with providing load and demand data for the Qualification Concept & Business Case (VET) Form.

-3. Obtains Endorsement by their Head of Centre
+3. Obtains Endorsement by their Associate Director

 4. Obtains Endorsement by the Director, Skills and Education.